nodemcu/nodemcu-firmware/docs/modules/rmt.md

 #### Data Encoding

 If the `data` supplied is a table, then the elements of the table are concatenated together and sent.
+The elements of the table must be strings.

 If the item being sent is a string, then it contains 16 bit packed integers.
 The top bit of the integer controls the output level.
+`struct.pack("H", value)` generates a suitable value to output a zero bit. `struct.pack("H", 32768 + value)` generates a one bit of the specified width.

+The widths are in units of the interval specified when the channel was setup.

 #### Returns